Sidmaz666/markgit/README.md

 # markgit

-Use Github Repo as a Public Database to Store Markdown Files.
-Retrieve the Files in HTML Format.
+Use Github Repo as a Database to Store Markdown Files.
+Retrieve, Create, Update, and Delete Markdown Files and Folders.
 Get the List of Markdown Files From a Repo.
+Supports both **public** and **private** repositories with token authentication.

 # Usage